evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/PCbuild/readme.txt

 The last category of sub-projects listed above wrap external projects Python doesn't control, and as such a little more work is required in order to download the relevant source files for each project before they can be built.
+The buildbots must ensure that all libraries are present before building, so the easiest approach is to run either external.bat or external-amd64.bat (depending on platform) in the ..\Tools\buildbot directory from ..\, i.e.:

+    C:\python\cpython\PCbuild>cd ..
+    C:\python\cpython>Tools\buildbot\external.bat

-However, a simple script is provided to make this as painless as possible, called "get_externals.bat" and located in this directory.
-This script extracts all the external sub-projects from
+This extracts all the external sub-projects from
     http://svn.python.org/projects/external
-via Subversion (so you'll need svn.exe on your PATH) and places them in ..\externals (relative to this directory).
+via Subversion (so you'll need an svn.exe on your PATH) and places them in ..\externals (relative to this directory).

-It is also possible to download sources from each project's homepage, though you may have to change folder names or pass the names to MSBuild as the values of certain properties in order for the build solution to find them.
-This is an advanced topic and not necessarily fully supported.
+It is also possible to download sources from each project's homepage, though you may have to change the names of some folders in order to make things work.
+For instance, if you were to download a version 5.0.7 of XZ Utils, you would need to extract the archive into ..\externals\xz-5.0.5 anyway, since that is where the solution is set to look for xz.
+The same is true for all other external projects.

+The external(-amd64).bat scripts will also build a debug build of Tcl/Tk, but there aren't any equivalent batch files for building release versions of Tcl/Tk currently available.
+If you need to build a release version of Tcl/Tk, just take a look at the relevant external(-amd64).bat file and find the two nmake lines, then call each one without the 'DEBUG=1' parameter, i.e.:

+The external-amd64.bat file contains this for tcl:
+    nmake -f makefile.vc DEBUG=1 MACHINE=AMD64 INSTALLDIR=..\..\tcltk64 clean all install

+So for a release build, you'd call it as:
+    nmake -f makefile.vc MACHINE=AMD64 INSTALLDIR=..\..\tcltk64 clean all install

+Note that the above command is called from within ..\externals\tcl-8.6.1.0\win (relative to this directory); don't forget to build Tk as well as Tcl!

+This will be cleaned up in the future; http://bugs.python.org/issue15968 tracks adding a new tcltk.vcxproj file that will build Tcl/Tk and Tix the same way the other external projects listed above are built.

 Building for AMD64